Border states (American Civil War): Guerrilla warfare

 Regular Confederate troops staged several large-scale raids into Missouri, but most of the fighting in the state for the next three years consisted of guerrilla warfare.
 The guerrillas were primarily Southern partisans, including William Quantrill, Frank and Jesse James, the Younger brothers, and William T. Anderson, and many personal feuds were played out in the violence.
 Small-unit tactics pioneered by the Missouri Partisan Rangers were used in occupied portions of the Confederacy during the Civil War.

 The James' brothers outlawry after the war has been seen as a continuation of guerrilla warfare.
 Stiles (2002) argues that Jesse James was an intensely political postwar neo-Confederate terrorist, rather than a social bandit or a plain bank robber with a hair-trigger temper.

 The Union response was to suppress the guerrillas.
 It achieved that in western Missouri, as Brigadier General Thomas Ewing issued General Order No. 11 on 25 August 1863 in response to Quantrill's raid on Lawrence, Kansas.
 The order forced the total evacuation of four counties that fall within the area of modern-day Kansas City, Missouri.
 These had been centers of local support for the guerrillas.
 Lincoln approved Ewing's plan beforehand.
 About 20,000 civilians (chiefly women, children, and old men) had to leave their homes.
 Many never returned, and the counties were economically devastated for years.

 According to Glatthaar (2001), Union forces established "free-fire zones".
 Union cavalry units would identify and track down scattered Confederate remnants, who had no places to hide and no secret supply bases.
 To gain recruits, and to threaten St. Louis, Confederate General Sterling Price raided Missouri with 12,000 men in September/October 1864.
 Price coordinated his moves with the guerrillas, but was nearly trapped, escaping to Arkansas with only half his force after a decisive Union victory at the Battle of Westport.
 The battle, which took place in the modern-day Westport neighborhood of Kansas City, is identified as the "Gettysburg of the West"; it marked a definitive end to organized Confederate incursions inside Missouri's borders.
 The Republicans made major gains in the fall 1864 elections on the basis of Union victories and Confederate ineptness.
 Quantrill's Raiders, after raiding Kansas in the Lawrence Massacre on August 21, 1863, killing 150 civilians, broke up in confusion.
 Quantrill and a handful of followers moved on to Kentucky, where he was ambushed and killed.

+Guerrilla warfare became a critical tactic for Unionists resisting Confederate rule in the Border States.
+In western Virginia and East Tennessee, Unionist guerrillas targeted Confederate supply lines and military outposts, while also providing vital intelligence to Union forces.
+A notable figure in East Tennessee resistance was Daniel Ellis, known as the 'Union guide.'
+Ellis helped hundreds of Unionists and escaped prisoners reach safety, often through dangerous routes to Union-controlled territories.